 Start at the Source

-Before we dish out ways for eliminating pet fur in your apartment, we suggest starting at the source.
-Frequently grooming your dog or cat will help decrease the amount of fur that ends up in your home by catching it before it has the chance to stick to your furniture.
-Incorporating a good brushing every few days will go a long way, especially if you have a long-haired cat or dog.
+When it comes to eliminating pet fur in your apartment, we suggest starting at the source.
+Frequent grooming will help lessen the amount of fur that ends up in your home.
+Incorporating frequent brushing sessions into your pet’s care routine will go a long way, especially if you have a long-haired cat or dog.

 The Rubber Glove Trick

 Every furry pet owner needs to know the “rubber glove trick.”
-Here’s what to do: put on a pair of slightly damp standard rubber gloves and rub your hands along any fur-covered furniture or surfaces, including sofas, chairs, and linens.
-As you move your hands over the surfaces, you’ll see that the gloves are collecting the fur.
-Rinse the gloves off when they become too furry, wipe them off, and then continue going.
-This is the ultimate trick for furry furniture.
+Here’s what to do: Put on a pair of slightly damp standard rubber gloves and rub your hands along any fur-covered furniture or surfaces, including sofas, chairs, and linens.
+As you move your hands over the surfaces, you’ll the gloves are collecting the fur.
+Rinse the gloves off with water when they become too furry, wipe them off with a towel, and then continue.
+This is the ultimate trick for cleaning furry furniture!

-Floors are often one of the first surfaces to become fur-covered.
-Vacuums may help, but they often don’t do the best job getting out fur that’s buried deep within the carpet.
+Floors are often one of the first surfaces to get furry.
+Vacuums may help, but they aren’t great at removing buried fur from the carpet.
 To combat pesky pet fur, take a semi-hard bristled brush to your carpeted floor.
-You’ll be able to drag out the deepest, most stubborn fur.
+You’ll be able to drag out the deepest, most stubborn fur from the area.
 After pulling the fur out of your carpet, you can vacuum up the fur balls.

 If your apartment has hardwood floors, a microfiber dry mop is your best bet.
-Vacuum cleaners often blow fur in all directions, making the problem worse, instead of sucking it up.
+Vacuum cleaners often blow fur in all directions, making the problem worse.
 A microfiber dry mop will collect the fur without dispersing it into other areas of your apartment.